 We annually support a group of Children’s Campus staff through the Certified Health Informatician Australasia (CHIA) program, managed by the Australasian Institute of Digital Health.

 We fund the certification and provide mentoring, study assistance and exam preparation.
 If you are interested in completing the CHIA program in 2023, read more via the link below and we’ll be in touch with more information.

 The University of Melbourne’s Centre for Digital Transformation of Health is delivering a fellowship program called the Learning Healthcare System Academy.
-We have appointed Dr Jo Lawrence as the Learning Healthcare System Academy Fellow for the Melbourne Children’s Campus, and will be supporting her through this year long program.
+We have appointed Matt Farrugia, Evaluation Coordinator for Adolescent Medicine, as the 2023 Learning Healthcare System Academy Fellow for the Melbourne Children’s Campus, and will be supporting him through this year long program.

 Do you want to improve your skills in health analytics?
 Check out these learning opportunities.Learn new skills

 The Applied Learning Healthcare System course is made up of a series of modules that build on each other to provide an overview of all the steps required in an effective learning health system cycle.
 In-class learning will involve hands on, guided workshops by instructors and group work using a variety of tools and software to interrogate the data and develop digital health solutions.